firebase/functions-samples/Node/call-vertex-remote-config-server/client/README.md

  4. Copy your Firebase project config and your ReCAPTCHA Enterprise site key into the appropriate places in `config.ts` in this directory.
  5. In this directory, run `npm install`.
- 6. Set up the function as described in [../README.md](../README.md).
+ 6. Set up and deploy the function as described in [../README.md](../README.md).
  7. In this directory, run `npm run dev` to run the client.

-We recommend running and testing functions locally before deploying to Google Cloud.
-To run this app against the `callVertexWithRC` function running in an emulator, set `testMode` to true.
+To run this app against the `callVertexWithRC` function running in the Firebase emulator, ensure that `testMode`in `main.ts` is set to `true`.
+Before testing with a deployed (i.e., not emulated) function, set `testMode` to `false`.

+TIP: You can build the client and deploy to Firebase Hosting by running
+     `npm run build` from the `client` directory.
+Hosting deliverables are generated and saved in `client/dist` and you can then deploy to the emulator or Firebase Hosting from the parent directory.
+We recommend deploying to the emulator first--you can use the following command to deploy the function and web client simultaneously:

+     firebase serve --only functions,hosting

 Support
 -------